EmilHvitfeldt/smltar/docs/03_stopwords.md

 This list is more appropriate for our concept of stop words, and now it is time for us to make some choices.
 How many do we want to include in our stop word list?
 Which words should we add and/or remove based on prior information?
 Selecting the number of words to remove is best done by a case-by-case basis as it can be difficult to determine a priori how many different "meaningless" words appear in a corpus.
 Our suggestion is to start with a low number like twenty and increase by ten words until you get to words that are not appropriate as stop words for your analytical purpose.

-It is worth keeping in mind that such a list is not perfect.
-Depending on how your text was generated or processed, strange tokens can surface as possible stop words due to encoding or optical character recognition errors.
+It is worth keeping in mind that such a list is not perfect.\index{preprocessing!challenges} Depending on how your text was generated or processed, strange tokens can surface as possible stop words due to encoding or optical character recognition errors.
 Further, these results are based on the corpus of documents we have available, which is potentially biased.
 In our example here, all the fairy tales were written by the same European white man from the early 1800s.

 <div class="rmdnote">
 <p>This bias can be minimized by removing words we would expect to be over-represented or to add words we expect to be under-represented.</p>